 Asset Classes and Risk

 There are three basic asset classes: equities, fixed-income, and cash or cash-equivalents.
 Each class has its own associated level of risk.
 As a general rule, investments with the highest potential return carry the greatest level of risk.

 Equities and equity mutual funds, as a rule of thumb, have the most risk.
 Bonds and fixed-income funds carry a moderate amount of risk, and cash and cash-equivalents have the least.
 But, be careful, while this is generally true, there are exceptions.
 For instance, an equity fund, broadly diversified across different industries and company sizes can carry less risk than a high-yield bond fund.

-Kinds of Risks
+Kinds of Risk

 In investing, there are two broad categories of risk: systematic and specific risk.

 Systematic risk.
 Also known as market risk, systematic risk relates to factors affecting the overall economy or broad segments of the securities markets.
 This risk affects all companies, regardless of a particular company’s financial condition or management.
 Depending on the investment, it may involve international as well as domestic factors.
 Examples of systematic risk include interest rate risk, inflation risk, currency risk and social-political risk.

 Systematic risk can be mitigated with a strategy called asset allocation.
 This involves creating an investment portfolio of non-correlated assets.
 In a correlated portfolio, when a systematic event occurs, all the securities rise or fall together.
 When a portfolio is allocated across non-correlated assets, a systematic event may cause some assets to go down, while others may be unaffected, or even continue to grow.
 Asset allocation breaks up the risk and spreads it across your portfolio.
 For more information on asset allocation, see Managing Risk.